runwayml/learn/docs/tutorials/tutorial_colorizing_video.md

-# Tutorial: Colorizing Black & White Video's
+# Tutorial: Colorizing Black & White Videos

 In this tutorial, we will colorize frames of a black and white video using the [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) model by Zhang et al. This model uses a deep neural network to generate a colorized version of a greyscale image.